depage/depage-cms/README.md

 #depage-db

+## PDO Wrapper
-depage-db is a small wrapper around the pdo object which allows late/on demand initializition of the database connection.
+A small wrapper around the pdo object which allows late/on demand initializition of the database connection.

-It includes a schema Class to import or update SQL database Schemata.
+## Schema
+The Schema class imports or updates SQL database schemata.
 Schemata are described by common SQL files with update instructions in comments.
 SQL files can also be templates to allow for prefixing/replacement of table identifiers.

-##Instruction tags
+###Instruction tags

 - @version
     - mandatory, labels the following code with a version identifier